puffin-validator/solana-distance/README.md

 # solana-distance

-`solana-distance` is command-line tool to measure the distance in µs to the whole Solana cluster or to specific validators.
+`solana-distance` is command-line tool designed to measure the distance in microseconds (µs) to the entire Solana cluster or to specific validators.

-Instead of using ICMP ECHO (ping), which are often blocked or traffic-shaped by network configurations, it opens QUIC connections to validators TPU and measure the RTT during connection handshake.
+Instead of relaying on ICMP ECHO (ping), which is often blocked or traffic-shaped by network configurations, it establishes QUIC connections to validators' TPU and measures the round-trip time (RTT) during the connection handshake.

 ## Installation